A320Ready Logo

 Notes

-The flight crew should set an appropriate radio frequency for an emergency call, if necessary (e.g. APU fire).
+COM: The flight crew should set an appropriate radio frequency for an emergency call (e.g. APU fire).

 4